top of page

 Transform complex financial data into powerful courtroom testimony—strategies for mastering expert witness prep in high-asset Texas divorces

-In high-asset divorce litigation, expert testimony can make—or—break—the case.
-Complex financial portfolios, business valuations, and forensic tracing all require the strategic involvement of credentialed professionals who can withstand cross-examination and present intricate data in a way judges (and juries, when applicable) can understand.
+In high-asset divorce litigation, expert testimony can make or break the case.
+Complex financial portfolios, business valuations, and forensic tracing all require the strategic involvement of credentialed professionals.
+These experts must withstand cross-examination and present intricate data in a way judges and juries can understand.

-Whether the issue is characterizing a $10 million portfolio, valuing a closely held business, or uncovering hidden assets, working with expert witnesses is no longer optional—it’s essential.
-And in Texas, where Daubert standards and local court preferences influence admissibility, your expert must be both technically proficient and courtroom-ready.
+Whether the issue is characterizing a $10 million portfolio, valuing a closely held business, or uncovering hidden assets, working with expert witnesses is essential.
+In Texas, where Daubert standards and local court preferences influence admissibility, your expert must be both technically proficient and courtroom-ready.

 Selecting and Vetting Expert Witnesses: Start Strong to Finish Strong